LLNL/CHAI/docs/sphinx/expt/design.rst

 Context
 -------

-Currently, there are two execution contexts that are handled by CHAI.
-These are represented in the `Context` enum class.
-The `HOST` enum value represents synchronous execution on a CPU.
-The `DEVICE` enum value represents asynchronous execution on a GPU.
+CHAI tracks the current execution context as a richer object that includes:

+- Where execution occurs (host CPU or a specific GPU stream).
+- Whether the policy is synchronous or asynchronous.

+On the host, the default policy is synchronous.
+On GPUs, the default policy is asynchronous.
-Both NVIDIA and AMD GPUs are supported.
+Both NVIDIA (CUDA) and AMD (HIP) GPUs are supported.

 --------------
 ContextManager